Voting by Incarcerated Electors

 Communicating the results

 As soon as all of the special ballots for every electoral district are counted at Elections Canada in Ottawa, the Special Voting Rules Administrator informs the Chief Electoral Officer of the results of the special ballot vote for each electoral district.
-The Chief Electoral Officer totals the results, for each electoral district, of the vote by special ballot of Canadian Forces electors, Canadian citizens temporarily residing outside Canada and incarcerated electors.
+The Chief Electoral Officer totals the results, for each electoral district, of the vote by special ballot of Canadian Forces electors, Canadian citizens residing outside Canada and incarcerated electors.
 These three categories are designated as Group 1.
 After the polls close on polling day, the Group 1 results for each electoral district are sent to the appropriate returning officer.